ipfs/ipfs-docs/docs/install/terminal/README.md

 title: Terminal
 ---

-# IPFS terminal
+# IPFS in the terminal

-The IPFS terminal daemon allows you to spin up an IPFS node and interact with the network from the comfort of the command-line.
+Install an IPFS node and interact with the network from the comfort of the command-line.